Tornado outbreak of May 4–6, 2007: Confirmed tornadoes

+This tornado event surpassed the number of fatalities registered on May 4, 2003, during the May 2003 tornado outbreak sequence when eight people were killed by three separate tornadoes that affected areas around Kansas City and points south and west of the city; the last major deadly outbreak registered in Kansas prior to the Greensburg event.
+It was also the deadliest day and single tornado to hit the state of Kansas since April 26, 1991, when an F5 tornado (which was also the last F5 in that state before this event) hit Wichita and Andover in Sedgwick and Butler counties, killing 17 people.

-The Greensburg tornado family
+Greensburg, Kansas tornado family

-The storm that produced the EF5 Greensburg tornado began forming after 5:00 pm CDT (2200 UTC) in the northeastern corner of the Texas Panhandle, and went through phases in the early evening across the Oklahoma Panhandle with a few isolated tornadoes.
+The storm that produced the Greensburg tornado began forming after 5:00 pm CDT (2200 UTC) in the northeastern corner of the Texas Panhandle, and went through phases in the early evening across the Oklahoma panhandle with a few isolated tornadoes.
 It slowly organized itself as it moved northeast through portions of Oklahoma, and then into Kansas.
-The first tornado warning with this cell was issued at 8:35 pm CDT (0135 UTC) for Clark County, Kansas, and the tornado first touched down at about 9:00 pm CDT (0200 UTC).
-Several storm chasers captured the formation of a tornado south of Greensburg around 9:20 pm CDT (0220 UTC).
+The first tornado warning associated with this cell was issued at 8:35 pm CDT (0135 UTC) for Clark County, Kansas.

-Greensburg tornado
+Greensburg, Kansas

-The tornado apparently strengthened as it neared Greensburg and began moving due-north towards the town, and at 9:38 pm CDT (0238 UTC), storm chasers reported that it had grown to over 1/2 mile in diameter.
+This extremely large and violent tornado first touched down at about 9:00 pm CDT (0200 UTC).
+Several storm chasers captured the formation of a tornado south of Greensburg around 9:20 pm CDT (0220 UTC), which apparently strengthened as it neared Greensburg and began moving due-north towards the town, and at 9:38 pm CDT (0238 UTC), storm chasers reported that it had grown to over 1/2 mile in diameter.
 Eyewitnesses and storm chasers reported that multiple vortices were circulating around the perimeter of the large, wedge-shaped tornado during its early stages.
 A short time later, at least two distinct satellite tornadoes, including a narrow rope tornado, were reported by local media and observed by multiple weather spotters and storm chasers.

 As the main tornado continued through rural areas, many trees were snapped and debarked, severe ground scouring occurred, and oil tanks were destroyed, with oil strewn across pastures and roads.
 It continued to grow in size as the very large wedge tornado approached the city of Greensburg from the south.
 As the tornado crossed Highway 183 south of town, it reached its maximum width of 1.7 miles wide.
 Several farmsteads along the highway were damaged or destroyed, livestock was killed, and trees were denuded and debarked in this area as well.
-At 9:41 pm CDT (0241 UTC) the National Weather Service office in Dodge City issued a Tornado emergency for Greensburg.
+At 9:41 pm CDT (0241 UTC) the National Weather Service office in Dodge City issued a tornado emergency for Greensburg.
 A tornado emergency is an unofficial product used only for extremely life–threatening situations when a large and likely violent tornado is on the ground and approaching a populated area.